 I let the block sit in the warm sun and breeze to dry completely.

-At this point, the block was ready for painting; I chose to paint it black, its original color.
-I used ordinary, rattle-can, Duplicolor engine paints for both the primer and finish coats.
+At this point, the block was ready for painting.
+I chose to paint it black, its original color. using ordinary, rattle-can, Duplicolor engine paints for both the primer and finish coats.

 Below, the block is masked for painting.
 I put screws and rubber plugs into the various holes to prevent paint from getting into them.
 I didn't plug the holes for the oil pan, because they were easy to chase, and any paint flakes removed by chasing could easily be kept out of the inside of the engine.